Valerski-Emilija/awesomeNetwork/README.md

 It uses the security bundle to load users from a database and bcrypt to hash the passwords.
 Doctrine and ORM for database actions, Twig as templating engine, Bootstrap4 for the Styles.

-Some technical details: you need composer and at least PHP 7.1 to run this application.
+Some technical details: you need composer, MySQL and at least PHP 7.1 to run this application.

-After having cloned or downloaded it, do following steps:
+follow those steps:

-1) navigate into its folder within a terminal and run "composer install".
+1) run "composer install".
 2) Edit the .env file with your mysql (or whatever) username and password, and database name:        DATABASE_URL=mysql://your_username:your_password@127.0.0.1:3306/your_database_name
 3) Configure your db driver and server_version in config/packages/doctrine.yaml
 4) Create the database: run "php bin/console doctrine:database:create" and the tables: "php bin/console doctrine:migrations:diff"